Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Application to Portfolio Credit Risk

-This prescription for conditional sampling for the default variables $Y_1,\ldots,Y_m$ is the same as that in the literature, see \cite{GLi2005,BJZ2006,GKS2008}.
-In turn, the probabilities in (\ref{eqn:P_lambda}) constitute a specific instance of the well-known exponential twisting procedure applied to Bernoulli random variables; see \cite{54903,JUNEJA2006291,AGbook} for detailed accounts on exponential twisting.
-Under this chosen IS conditional distribution, we have that the conditional expectation of $L_m$ equals the loss level $q\bar{e}_m,$ which explains why the event $\mathcal{E}_m := \{L_m \geq q\bar{e}_m\}$ is observed more often under the distribution $\pis(\cdot).$

-While the above conditional sampling of default variables is straightforward, it may be worthwhile to observe that the selection of a suitable IS distribution for the common factors $\XX$ is significantly challenging: For example, in the instance described in Example \ref{eg:credit-risk-NN}, this task corresponds to sampling from regions where the ReLU network takes suitably large values.
-This nontrivial question is however automatically handled by the IS transformation $\mv{T}(\cdot)$ in the prescribed Algorithm \ref{algo-IS-PCR-NN} below.
-Given a realization of conditional default probabilities by means of $\XX,$ the conditional sampling as described above helps in steering the samples of $Y_1,\ldots,Y_m$ to be more likely in satisfying $\{L_m \geq q\bar{e}_m\},$ if necessary.
+Since the IS procedure introduced in Section \ref{sec:IS-prop} is readily applicable for estimating $\Prob(\mathcal{A}_m),$ thanks to \eqref{cr-prob-equiv}, one may suitably modify { it to arrive at Algorithm \ref{algo-IS-PCR-NN} below which is efficient} in estimating the desired excess loss probability $\Prob(\mathcal{E}_m).$ { The conditional sampling of default variables in Step 2a of Algorithm~\ref{algo-IS-PCR-NN} involving exponential twisting is conventional \citep[see, for eg.,][Chapter 9]{Gbook}.
+The selection of a suitable IS distribution for the common factors $\XX,$ on the other hand, is often non-trivial \citep[see eg.,][]{GKS2008} and is unknown if the functions $W_{j}(\cdot)$ modeling the default probabilities are specified generally, say, for example, in terms of a ReLU neural network as in \cite{RiskLoanPool}.
+This non-trivial task of arriving at a suitable IS distribution for $\XX$} is however readily handled by the IS transformation $\mv{T}(\cdot)$ in Algorithm~\ref{algo-IS-PCR-NN}.

-\begin{proposition}[Log-efficiency of Algorithm \ref{algo-IS-PCR-NN}] Suppose that the random vector $\XX$ satisfies the conditions in Theorem \ref{thm:Var-Red}.
-Further, suppose that the density of $\XX$, $f_{\XX}(\cdot)$ is bounded away from $0$ on compact subsets of $\R_d^+$.
-For the conditional default probabilities specified as in (\ref{loan-def-prob}), let the functions $W_1(\cdot),\ldots,W_J(\cdot)$ satisfy Assumption \ref{assume:Wj} and the resulting constant $\Icr$ in \eqref{Icr} is finite.
-Then for any choice of the hyperparameter $l$ which is slowly varying in $m,$ we have that the family of unbiased estimators returned by Algorithm \ref{algo-IS-PCR-NN} is logarithmically efficient in estimating $\Prob(\mathcal{E}_m):$ that is, for any $N,$
+\begin{proposition}[Log-efficiency of Algorithm \ref{algo-IS-PCR-NN}] Suppose that $\XX$ satisfies the conditions in Theorem \ref{thm:Var-Red} and the density of $\XX$ is bounded away from $0$ on compact subsets of $\R_d^+$.
+For the conditional default probabilities specified in (\ref{loan-def-prob}), let the functions $W_1(\cdot),\ldots,W_J(\cdot)$ satisfy Assumption \ref{assume:Wj} and the resulting constant $\Icr$ in \eqref{Icr} is finite.
+Then under the asymptotic regime in (\ref{cr-asymp-1}) we have